-The pulp is at the base, or inner core of the tooth.
+The pulp is at the base, or inner layer of the tooth.
 It is composed of living tissue–with cells, nerves and blood vessels.
 Its main purpose is to provide nutrition to the tooth (dentin) and to assist in the formation of new dentin.

 Hopefully, understanding this structure will also help you to “up your game” in take care of your teeth, especially the protective enamel that your body cannot regrow.
 Once that layer breaks down, the result is not only pain but it raises the risk of physical issues as bacteria passes into your body.

 And, as a note of hope and a path of action, while the body cannot regrow enamel, the enamel can be remineralized.
 Some of this occurs naturally by your saliva.

 It’s quite interesting to learn about three teeth layers!
 It’s also important to use Oral Health Pro-Mineralizer Toothpaste regularly to ensure that tooth decay isn’t damaging any of these precious layers of tooth. our toothpaste with nano-hydroxyapatite remineralize and strengthen your teeth.
 This form of calcium remineralizes the enamel, thus building up strength and lessening sensitivity.
 It is important to also choose one that has forms of nano-hydroxyapatite that are proven to bond easily to your enamel–such as our OraRestore Pro-Mineralizer toothpaste.
 (It is LOADED with a clinically proven form on nano-hydroxyapatite).
 Check it out on our store: Great Oral Health Pro-Mineralizer Toothpaste.